-- kWh (Kilowatt Hour): The current cost of energy from your local power supplier.
+- kWh (Kilowatt Hour): When calculating, use the current cost of energy from your local power supplier.

 - Percent Time: The percentage of time running at a certain operating level.

-- Percent Full-Load bhp: bhp as percentage of full-load bhp at this operating level.
+- Percent Full-Load bhp: bhp as a percentage of full-load bhp at this operating level.